 Increase the capacity and capabilities of the heavy rail network and improve safety in all areas.

 Enhance the control of train movements from a back office.
 Automate schedule and train route planning within a heavy rail network.

 In order for the dispatcher to observe complete and reliable information on the track segment, train location, status of signals, and field devices, we expanded the functionality of the existing dispatching system by implementing new subsystems and updating the existing system.

-The PSA team deployed the following features for the upgraded computer-aided dispatch:
+The PSA team created rail signaling solutions by deploying the following features for the upgraded computer-aided dispatch:

 - Planning of train movements and solving logistic issues in real time – considering factors such as speed, train weight, weather conditions, throughput, and so on